top of page

 Saving American history, one piece at a time

-Welcome to the 36th Division Archive.
-This project began when I first learned that my own great-grandfather served and was wounded while fighting in the famed "Texas" Division in France.
-Finding many of his original service artifacts in the basement of my grandfather, his son, I became infatuated by his story and the sacrifices he endured in the quest to free Europe from Nazi domination.
-In the years since I have devoted much of my time and effort to preserve the stories of other veterans just like him.
+This project sparked in high school when I first learned that my great-grandfather, PFC Delmer C. Koonter, served and was wounded while fighting with the famed 36th Infantry "Texas" Division in France during World War II.
+Finding many of his original service artifacts in my grandfather's basement, I became infatuated by his story and began intense research to uncover his story and the sacrifices he endured in the quest to free Europe from Nazi domination.

 -Alex